replicante-io/replicante.io/content/_index.md

 {{% /content-box %}}

-{{% content-box title="Automation" future="true" %}}
+{{% content-box title="Orchestration" future="true" %}}
-Knowing when things go wrong is good.
+Knowing when things are not as expected is good.
-Automatically executing corrective actions for the most common issues is better!
+Automatically bringing things back to the desired state is better!

 By accepting that bad things happen from the [specifications](./docs/specs/) level it is also possible to determine corrective actions and perform them.